Best-In-Class NEVI partner

 What is the national electric vehicle infrastructure (NEVI) program?

 The National Electric Vehicle Infrastructure (NEVI) program allocates $5B over five years to all US states based on set formulas published by the Federal Highway Administration (FHWA).
-States will issue their own requests for proposals (RFPs) from EV charging operators beginning in early 2023, with the bulk of those RFPs expected to be issued in the first of half of the year.
-FHWA, in collaboration with the newly established Joint Office of Transportation and Energy, issued minimum standards and requirements that each state must abide by, along with domestic preference requirements, like a Buy America Act rule for EV chargers.
-ABB E-mobility has provided feedback to FHWA and State Departments of Transportation throughout the program defining process and is positioned to meet these technical and Buy America Act requirements.
+The FHWA, in collaboration with the Joint Office of Transportation and Energy, issued minimum standards and requirements for charging deployments, along with "Build America, Buy America" domestic preference requirements.
+ABB E-mobility enables these standards and requirements.

 Phase 1: Beginning in March 2023 and ending on July 1st, 2024, all chargers must be, at a minimum, (1) assembled in the US; (2) installed by October 2024; and (3) must use 100% US origin steel or iron in their housing, if the housing is predominantly made of iron or steel.